BMLWEB/BML/README.md

 Note:

-1. create an `.htaccess` file with files and add the following code in it:
+1. create an `.htaccess` file with files and add the following code in it each one in a line:

 `
    php_value max_execution_time 600